Skip to content

 What are the different types of bed sheets on the market?

 The type of fiber that you choose is personal preference.
 Cotton is a smooth fabric while linen is a little rougher but much airier and more breathable.
 You can also choose a microfiber blend, which while often smooth to the touch, let’s face it, you are sleeping in plastic.
-I suggest to stick to natural fabrics if you can.
+I suggest sticking to natural fabrics if you can.
 We will talk more about this in a future issue.

 When it comes to weave, the two most common patterns you’ll find are percale and sateen, each creating a distinct fabric and feel.
 Percale uses a simple one-over, one-under weave, resulting in a crisp, matte finish.
 Because the threads are evenly spaced, percale sheets allow maximum airflow, making them cool, breathable, and a great choice for warm sleepers.